jpmonteagudo28/Manga-Project/README.md

 # Manga-Project
 Possible project looking at manga ratings, number of sales, etc. to estimate success of manga.
-Manga ratings taken from: https://www.animenewsnetwork.com/encyclopedia/ratings-manga.php?top50=best_bayesian&n=500 & https://en.wikipedia.org/wiki/List_of_best-selling_manga
+Manga ratings taken from: https://www.animenewsnetwork.com/encyclopedia/reports.php?id=173&nlist=all & https://en.wikipedia.org/wiki/List_of_best-selling_manga

+Note on total number of manga:

+Initially, the list of best-selling manga comprised 181 records, however, when matched with the ANN ratings, only 108 of those records remained as some of the best-selling manga were written and distributed in the 70's, 80's and 90's.

 Note on Bayesian estimate: